syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onPointTap

-Triggers when tap on the series point.
-The [`onPointTap`]() Callback contains the following arguments.
+Triggers when tapping on the series point.
+The [onPointTap]() callback contains the following arguments.

 * [`seriesIndex`]() - specifies the current series index.
 * [`pointIndex`]() - specifies the current point index.